 The Final Consideration stage takes place when consumers slim down their Consideration Set to a few remaining selections or contenders and begin to move towards a final purchase decision.

 In the Decision or Selection stage, a transaction is made: The consumer makes their decision, selection, or purchase.
 This stage is the tipping point for consumers’ entry into the post-purchase stage of their journey.

 The Post-Evaluation stage occurs as consumers evaluate their experience with the goods, product, or service.
 Post-Evaluation helps consumers assess their current experience and builds the foundation of their next purchase decision.

 In the Post-Engagement stage, consumers may share their experiences, perspectives, and attitudes with others.
 This sharing may include writing reviews online and influencing others via social media, or by providing direct feedback to the company or brand owner.

-The Decision-Making Journey relies on active decision making, with a focus on consumer influence and engagement.
+The Decision-Making Journey relies on active decision making, with a focus on cognitive and behavioral influence and engagement.

 Retention and Defection Decisions

 The Post-Evaluation and Post-Engagement stages bring consumers to a juncture at which they will decide whether or not to make the same purchase decision again – bringing them to the Retention Journey – or make a different purchase decision – which would take them to the Defection Journey.